Maswack/4-connect/README.md

   - Add a time system that
     - is a clock or:
     - naturally deletes game after some time around (45 min, 1h 15min)
-  - Add casual (will not change elo and w/l stats)

 </br>
 </br>